spacotto/Born2beRoot/README.md

 # Creating Your First Virtual Machine
 >[!CAUTION]
 >Remember that this is a guide to creating a **basic** VM.
-We're going to discuss the implementation of the essential, minimum elements
+We're going to discuss the implementation of the essential, minimum elements.
+We will not address the implementation of UI or other additional features.

+## Creating a New VM
 1. Open VirtualBox
 2. Click on `Machine`
 3. Click on `New`